wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/manage-component-source-configurations.md

     In the `endpoints` section of the `component.yaml` file, you can define multiple service endpoint configurations.
 Each endpoint must have a unique name and the required fields specified in the schema overview.

     !!! tip "Why have a unique name?"
-          When you define multiple endpoints, the `endpoint.name` is appended to the Choreo-generated URL.
+          When you define multiple endpoints, the `endpoint.name` is appended to the {{ product_name }}-generated URL.
 A unique name ensures the endpoint is easily recognizable and readable within the URL.

     | Configuration        | Required     | Description                                                                                             |
     |----------------------|--------------|---------------------------------------------------------------------------------------------------------|